Duration: 3 Hours

 Meeting Point: Bras Basah MRT - Waterloo Exit E

-Waterloo Street is also known as “Harmony Street,” as it houses multiple places of worship for Buddhists, Hindus, Christians, and Jews.
+Waterloo Street is also known as “Harmony Street,” as it houses multiple places of worship for the five religions: Muslims Buddhists, Hindus, Christians, and Jews.

 Built in 1884, Kwan I'm Thong Hood Cho Temple is the oldest Buddhist Temple in Singapore.
 The Temple is dedicated to the Goddess of Mercy, Guan Yin, the female form of Avalokitesvara God with a thousand arms originated in India.
 This temple draws the largest crowd in all of Singapore during the first day of Chinese New Year.
 We will get a chance to see devotees shaking the divination wooden sticks inside a brass container.
 We will learn how does the one that falls down from the container predict their future.